 2. Decide to be a role model for your clients and family.

 Your clients trust you with their money!
 Your family looks to you to bring home the bacon.
 Be a role model for them!
 Be inspirational and motivational.
 Even when times are tough, present a positive persona.

 As stated above, getting to work early gives you time to strategize and plan your day.
 You’ll have the time to create a list of who to call.
 You’ll have the time to learn new investing strategies that will help your clients.
 You’ll have the time to plan out your marketing strategies for the year and for the week.

 Calm your nerves, clear your mind, and become intentional by using meditation to get what you want.
-Whether it’s taking a class or downloading an app, use the time to clear up space in your head for are some of the warning signs of a disreputable new ideas and concepts that will ease your anxiety and help you focus building your best life.
+Whether it’s taking a class or downloading an app, use the time to clear up space in your head for concepts that will ease your anxiety and help you focus building your best life.